-Underlying the use of the RAISE index is the concept of equity and resource allocation based on needs.
+Underlying the use of the Resource Allocation Index based on Socioeconomics (RAISE) index is the concept of equity and resource allocation based on needs.
 The District uses the RAISE index as an indicator of school-level need relative to other schools within the District.
 The index incorporates various indicators from several data sources to identify where resources can be applied to enhance student success.